HLFCode/pibackup/README.md

 **Compressed images**

-Compressed images will be mounted by archivemount on a local folder (/tmp/compressed) before the data transfer starts
+Compressed images will be mounted by archivemount on a local folder (/tmp/compressed) before the data transfer starts.

 Note: if the compressed file is on a network drive the mount will be slow as archivemount reads the entire compressed file to ascertain the compressed size.

-If --keepmounted is present the uncompressed image will not be dismounted and deleted after the restore
+If --keepmounted is present the uncompressed image will not be dismounted after the restore.